Health IT Lab @ UMBC

 Osama Rabie pursued an MS degree in Information Systems at University of M aryland, Baltimore County (UMBC).
 His research activity area includes biomedical ontology, software development, and software testing.
 Osama received a B.S. in Computer Science in 2008 from the King Abdulaziz University, Jeddah, Kingdom of Saudi Arabia, where he also served as a teaching assistant.
 Osama is a member of Golden Key International Honour Society and Envision which nominated him to attend the Envision Global Forum on Engineering & Technology - 2014- as a reward for his academic performance at UMBC.
 Osama obtained an M.S. degree in Information Systems from UMBC in Spring 2012.

-In addition to the students in the Health IT Lab, I have collaborated with a number of colleagues on various papers or projects some of which are listed here:
+In addition to the students in the Health IT Lab, I have collaborated with a number of colleagues on various papers or projects: